arangodb/arangodb/Documentation/Books/Manual/Programs/Arangorestore/ParallelRestore.md

 The option `--import-data false`  tells _arangorestore_ to restore only the collection structure and no data.

-Set Replication Factor to 1
+Step 3: Set Replication Factor to 1
 ---------------------------

 It is necessary to set the the replication factor to 1 before importing any